$0 Egypt → Canada Express Entry Guide — Quick-Start Checklist

 The strategic question is when to book the exam relative to your ITA.

-After ITA (standard approach): Book immediately upon receiving your ITA.
+After ITA (if you have not already completed it): Contact a panel physician immediately upon receiving your ITA.
 The 60-day submission window is tight, and panel physician availability may limit your scheduling options.
-If your appointment is 2 weeks out and results take 3 days, you have already used half your ITA window.
+If your appointment is 2 weeks out and results take 3 days, you have already used part of your ITA window.

 Preparing for the Appointment